qalle2/nes-bf/README.md

 * there are three submodes:
   * if the cursor is on the output area: the Brainfuck program is running
   * if the cursor is on the virtual keyboard: the user is expected to enter a character
-  * if the cursor is not visible: the Brainfuck program has finished or the maximum output size of 256 characters has been reached
+  * if the cursor is next to the `B=exit` text: the Brainfuck program has finished or the maximum output size has been reached
 * press B at any time to return to edit mode

 ## Character set